sodascience/metasyn/docs/source/usage/exporting_metaframes.rst

 Well, what if we wanted to change the distribution of the ``fruits`` variable to instead be 30% ``apple``, 30% ``banana``, and introduce a new fruit ``orange`` with a distribution of 40%?
 We can do this by editing the ``probs`` and ``labels`` attributes of the ``fruits`` variable in the exported MetaFrame.
 The following is the edited MetaFrame:

-.. tab:: JSON file before
+.. tab:: GMF file before

     .. code-block:: json